 Before receiving an invitation to join, a woman is sponsored by three members in a local chapter.
 The sponsorship and invitation process includes getting to know the prospective members well, and explaining P.E.O.’s purposes that come with personal commitment and responsibilities.

 If a woman is invited to join a local chapter, she may then make her decision based on what she has learned about the local chapter and the international scope of P.E.O.

-P.E.O. is a source of encouragement and support for women, both for members in chapter life and for women who benefit from philanthropic assistance as they strive for educational advancement.
+Personally, P.E.O. is a source of encouragement and support for women, both for members in chapter life and to women who benefit from P.E.O.'s philanthropic assistance.

-P.E.O.s take great pride in providing educational opportunities to women in their communities.
+Collectively, P.E.O.s take great pride in providing educational opportunities to women all over the world.